assortedminorfixes/GU-K61NA4/Details.md

+# TODO

+This is all from shufflebits work on their module.
+This could be updated for the GU126X32F-K612A4.

 # Interface speed

 It's really slow.
 Even with synchronous serial, we are getting about 58kbps - better than 38.4kbps, but not great.
 Also, the BUSY line stays on for 152us after *each byte*.